Rohitbhil/organizational-workspace-Insights/README.md

 # Organizational Workspace Analytics

-Project by: Rohit Bhil & Sumit Daf
+**Project by:** Rohit Bhil & Sumit Daf

-Internship at : XYZ.ai
+**Internship at:** XYZ.ai

+**Description:**
+An interactive Streamlit dashboard for analyzing organizational and workspace data using PostgreSQL.

+---

 ## Project Overview

-The **Organizational Workspace Analytics** project is a data visualization dashboard built using Streamlit and PostgreSQL, designed to provide insights into organizational data.
+The **Organizational Workspace Analytics** project is a data visualization dashboard built using **Streamlit** and **PostgreSQL**, designed to provide insights into organizational data.
 The project focuses on handling a complex database schema and enabling interactive data exploration through dynamic dashboards.

-During this internship at XYZ.ai, we were provided with a PostgreSQL database schema containing 69 tables.
+During this internship at XYZ.ai, we were provided a **PostgreSQL database schema containing 69 tables**.
 Our task was to populate the database with realistic dummy data and create an interactive Streamlit dashboard to answer predefined analytical questions.

 ---

+## Database Schema

+The PostgreSQL database consists of **69 tables** covering **organizations, workspaces, users**, and related entities.
+This schema provides a structured foundation for managing data and enables interactive analytics and visualization.

+---

 ## Key Features

 ### Database Population
-- Inserted realistic dummy data into all 69 PostgreSQL tables using pgAdmin4.
+- Inserted realistic dummy data into all 69 PostgreSQL tables using **pgAdmin4**.

 ### Database Connection
-- Connected the PostgreSQL database to Python using SQLAlchemy (`create_engine`).
+- Connected the PostgreSQL database to Python using **SQLAlchemy** (`create_engine`).

 ### Interactive Dashboard
 - **Organization Dropdown** – Select one organization.